 Creating Sleek On/Off Button with CSS3

-Using a button is, so far, the preferred way to interact with an electronic stuff; such as the radio, TV, music player, and even a smartphone that has a voice command feature still needs at least one or two physical buttons.
+Using a button is, so far, the preferred way to interact with electronic devices, such as radios, TVs, music players, and even a smartphone that has a voice command feature still needs at least one or two physical buttons.

-Furthermore, in this digital age, the button has evolved in its digital form as well, which makes it more interactive, dynamic and real easy to make, compared to the physical button.
+Furthermore, in this digital age, the button has evolved in its digital form as well, making it more interactive, dynamic, and easy to create compared to the physical button.

-So, this time, we are going to create a slick and interactive button which is based on this excellent design over at Dribbble using only CSS.
+So, this time, we are going to create a slick and interactive button based on this excellent design over at Dribbble using only CSS.

 HTML

-We will start off the button by placing the following markup on our HTML document.
-It’s really simple, the button would be based on an anchor tag, we also have a span
+We will start by placing the following markup in our HTML document.
+It’s quite simple: the button is based on an anchor tag, with a span

-next to it to create the indicator light, and then they are wrapped together within an HTML5 section
+next to it to create the indicator light.
+They are wrapped together within an HTML5 section

 tag.